oniichanx/HyprV6/README.md

 ---

-if that not working try this line this line don't need to change `/usr/bin/gufw-pkexec`
+if that not working try this line this line don't need to change `/usr/bin/gufw-pkexec` let it defualt

 `sudo nano /usr/bin/gufw`